Jim Duren leaves lasting legacy in Shelby County - Shelby County Reporter

 When he got back on the bus, his friend asked if he’d go back in to get a doughnut, so being the caring person he was he did, and made sure to tell his friend not to let the bus leave.

-“She said, ‘I won’t, I’ve got it handled,” Duren recalled.
+“She said, ‘I won’t, I’ve got it handled,’” Duren recalled.
 “I walked back out, and down the Bessemer Super Highway, I see seven charter buses driving down the highway.”

 Duren was stranded in Birmingham with no money, so he just sat down on the curb and thought for a while he might have to sleep there.
 But he ended up finding a ride back with two other students who were driving down in their own cars.